 Most of my camping / backpacking gear is over 20 years old, some of it closer to 30 years old.
 I target shoot with a vintage 60 year old 22 caliber bolt action rifle which by the way is still capable of shooting a dime size 5 shot group at 50 yards...the rifle is capable of doing that, not so much the shooter.
 I use a 40 year old fishing rig and paddle around in a 21 year old canoe.
 I also drive a 29 year old Jeep.
 As you might guess, most all of these old pieces of gear look their age, but are still functional, that's why I keep on using them.
 However, I do have one vintage thing that still retains its classic looks.
 That would be my near 40 year old Bridgestone Synergy RB-2 road bike.

 I purchased that bike in the early 1990's as a used bike.
-It was about 6 or 7 years old at the time and if I recall, I paid something like $200 for it.
+It was about 5 or so years old at the time and if I recall, I paid something like $200 for it.
 Not sure the list price for the RB-2 when new, but most likely somewhere around $600 sounds about right.
 It was in mint condition so the $200 I paid for it was a bargain.
 Bridgestone had several RB models: RB-1, RB-2, RB-3, and I think even an RB-4., along with an array of mountain style bikes.The RB-2 is a middle of the road performance road bike stocked with good quality components and was comparable in performance to the more widely known RB-1, but at about half the price when new.
 My old RB-2 is pretty much stock and is identical to the one shown in the photo above, with only tires, chain, and brake pads having been replaced.
 I did overhaul it a few years back...regreased/replaced the bearings and gave it a good cleaning.
 Every season when I was able to ride more often I would give it a good once over and as a result, it has literally performed flawlessly.
 She is a pleasure to ride.

 Of all the vintage equipment I use, two items stand out when it comes to receiving compliments on them; my 60 year old 22 rifle and my RB-2.
 I cannot count the number of times I have been out riding over the years and run across another biker whose first words of greeting are, "I really like your Bridgestone...good looking bike."
 Seems my pace increases after such encounters.
 What I find amusing is most other riders I run into are riding newer, light weight high tech bikes and they are excellent bikes for sure, but my old RB-2 can keep pace with them...well, the bike can, not so much the rider anymore.